-It can be tricky to provide when you also play the role of sales manager.
-For real high quality coaching, you will want a real open line of communication between the coach and the person being coached.
+It can be tricky to provide sales coaching when you also play the role of sales manager.
+For real high-quality coaching, you will want a real open line of communication between the coach and the person being coached.
 This will allow the salesperson to be very open with sharing what is going on.

 But even with that challenge being there, there is still a role that a sales manager can play when it comes to sales coaching.
 Here are some things to try to think about and incorporate.

 Having a weekly structure in terms of what the sales resource should be doing throughout the week and also scheduled time for when the coaching will take place.